 Professor Alexander Bradshaw CBE FRS

-Alex Bradshaw is a physicist well known for his research in surface science and molecular spectroscopy.
-Alex played a leading role in the development and application of several surface techniques, including reflection–absorption infrared spectroscopy, angle-resolved photoemission and quantitative photoelectron diffraction.
+Alex Bradshaw was a physicist well known for his research in surface science and molecular spectroscopy.
+Alex played a leading role in the development and application of several surface techniques, including reflection - absorption infrared spectroscopy, angle-resolved photoemission and quantitative photoelectron diffraction.
 Moreover, he performed the first high-resolution soft X-ray photoionisation experiments on free molecules.
 His work has opened up new fields of research.

-He has made seminal contributions to our understanding of the structure and bonding of adsorbed molecules, as well as of photoionisation processes in molecules in the inner-shell region.
-Alex is currently working on the use of nuclear fusion as an energy source and other general questions of energy supply and resources.
+He made seminal contributions to our understanding of the structure and bonding of adsorbed molecules, as well as of photoionisation processes in molecules in the inner-shell region.
+Later, he worked on the use of nuclear fusion as an energy source and other general questions of energy supply and resources.

-Alex has been a member of various evaluation panels nationally and internationally, and has chaired several EU committees on large-scale facilities and nuclear fusion.
-He has received a number of awards for his outstanding research and services to the scientific community.
+Alex was a member of various evaluation panels nationally and internationally, and chaired several EU committees on large-scale facilities and nuclear fusion.
+He received a number of awards for his outstanding research and services to the scientific community.
 In 2002, he was awarded the German federal decoration, the Bundesverdienstkreuz, and in 2007 was made a CBE.

 Professional position